Care needs assessments

 What will happen

-You (or the person you are calling about) will then be referred for a social care and support assessment with a suitably qualified person, this will usually take place in person.
-Alternatively certain services relevant to your needs may be recommended instead.
+You (or the person you are supporting) may then be referred for a social care and support assessment with a suitably qualified person, or other services relevant to your needs may be recommended instead.
+Learn more about the Access, Advice and Information Team.

 Paying for support